dexlab-io/Projects_Proposals/proposals/LeapOfFaith/README.md

 - As a father I want to make sure: if my son lost his private key he can still unlock the funds.
 - As a father I want to make sure: if the return of investment is +100x this condions are executed:
     1. Only 10% of ether gets unlocked at 21
-    2. A passive income contracts release 1/100th of ether every month (PassiveIncome.sol)
+    2. A passive income contracts release 1/100th of ether every month (PassiveIncome.sol extends ReleasingStrategy.sol)

 >TODO: List other usecases

 **Flow**

-1. I deposit N eth to `LeapOfFaith.sol`
+1. As a Owner, I deposit N eth to `LeapOfFaith.sol`
 2. FHT Tokens will be issued when ETH are received into the contract.
+3. A Faith Wallet will be generated for the benificiary
-3. 1% Fee is collected
+4. 1% Fee is collected
-4. Eth gets locked up until `RELEASE_TIMESTAMP`
+5. Eth gets locked up until `RELEASE_TIMESTAMP` into the benificiary Faith Wallet
+6. FHT Tokens are sent to the Owner

 **Scenario A, conditions:**

     * Sufficient time has passed to unlock the eth (TIMESTAMP >= RELEASE_TIMESTAMP)
     * Beneficiary has his private key (NO_AUTH_REQUIRED)
-    * Tokens are sent to the beneficiary or a RealingStrategy contract is invoked if any (PassiveIncome, Donate, Speculation)
+    * Tokens are sent to the beneficiary or a ReleasingStrategy contract is invoked if any (PassiveIncome, Donate, Speculation)

 **Scenario B, conditions:**